PhysikaTeam/PhysIKA-old/README.md

 **Physika**

-A physics simulation library that a couple of guys and I plan to develop.
+A physical Engine capable of simulating a variety of phenomena including rigid body dynamics, deformation of soft body, fluid, collision detection and response, etc.

 @authors:
 Fei Zhu,